frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 The following features should be available with the Tester role (and not necessarily the DataAdmin role):

 # Miscelaneous

+**5000:** As a service manager I want Ladybug to be self-explanatory.
+The user interface should help me to understand what is going on, for example by providing mouse-over texts.

 TODO: Tester role not properly described.
 TODO: Include white box, grey box, black box.
 What is it?